 Two dedicated student services staff provide assistance to students in admissions, registration and financial aid.
-One position is housed at OCCI; the other has a primary focus on recruiting.

 8. What are the major strengths and weaknesses of your program as it relates to this section in comparison to the ACF Accrediting Commission Standards?